Skip to main content

 Electronics Notes

-Augmented-Reality Glasses: Display live environmental information, granting +1 to Notice and Research rolls in appropriate situations.
+Augmented-Reality Glasses: Provide live overlays, environmental tagging, and linked interface support, granting +1 to Notice and Research in appropriate situations.

 Electronic Lockpick: May be attached to an electronic lock.
-After one minute it makes an Electronics d10 roll.
-Success opens the lock without alarms.
+After one minute, it makes an Electronics d10 roll.
+Success opens the lock without triggering alarms.
 Failure allows another attempt.
 A Critical Failure means it cannot open that particular lock.
-At Dev III, nanobots can also open physical locks.
+On advanced Dev 8+ models, nanotech versions may also bypass many physical locks.

-Personal Data Device: An advanced mobile communicator with a month-long charge and planetary range when connected to public networks.
-It grants a free reroll on Common Knowledge when used to gather information.
-At Dev III, use an omnitool instead.
+Personal Data Device: A portable communicator, organizer, and network terminal with about a month-long charge under normal use.
+When connected to public or private information networks, it grants a free reroll on Common Knowledge when used to gather information.
+At higher Development Levels, wrist systems, omnitools, or embedded wearables often replace it.

-Scanner: Detects and identifies matter or energy even when not directly visible, though some substances or fields may interfere.
-Handheld scanners have a range of 50 yards.
-Backpack models have a range of 500 yards.
+Scanner: Detects and identifies matter, energy, environmental anomalies, life signs, or system signatures even when not directly visible, though dense materials, shielding, or interference fields may block it.
+Handheld models have a range of 50 yards.
+Backpack or mounted versions may reach 500 yards or more.

-Virtual Reality Set: A headset for entering virtual environments.
-For an additional 3 pounds and $1K, it includes a full-immersion suit that relays physical sensations across the user’s body.
+Virtual Reality Set: A headset or visor for entering virtual environments.
+For an additional 3 pounds and $1K, it includes a full-immersion suit that relays physical sensation across the user’s body.

-Heavy Weapon Harness: A back, shoulder, and belt harness built to offset the weight and recoil of slugthrowing machine guns.
+Heavy Weapon Harness: A shoulder, back, and belt harness designed to offset the weight and recoil of support weapons.
 It negates Recoil and Snapfire penalties and reduces Minimum Strength by two die types.
-It also imposes −2 to Pace, Parry, Fighting, and Athletics.
+It also imposes -2 to Pace, Parry, Fighting, and Athletics while worn.
 The weapon may be shelved on the user’s back when not in use, but the penalties remain.
-It cannot be used effectively in vehicles or tight spaces unless the user has room to extend the weapon.
-At Dev III, the harness has no effect on Pace.
+Advanced versions at Dev 8 no longer reduce Pace.

-Scope, Advanced: Ignores Illumination penalties and 4 points of Range or Scale penalties when Aiming or when using it to Notice distant objects.
+Scope, Advanced: Negates Illumination penalties and 4 points of Range or Scale penalties when Aiming or when using it to Notice distant objects.

-Tractor Glove & Grip ★: Allows the wearer to draw a weapon fitted with a matching grip tag from up to 5" (10 yards) away as a limited free action.
+Tractor Glove & Grip: Lets the wearer draw a weapon fitted with a matching grip tag from up to 5" (10 yards) away as a limited free action.
 The weapon may weigh no more than 5 pounds.
-Additional grip tags cost $50 installed.
+Additional grip tags cost $50 each installed.

-Weapon Lock: Prevents the weapon from firing unless held by its paired user.
-At Dev I this is usually biometric.
-At Dev II and above it reads the user’s biorhythms.
+Weapon Lock: Prevents a weapon from firing unless held by its authorized user.
+At Dev 7 this is usually biometric.
+At Dev 8 and above it often reads more sophisticated bio-patterns or identity signatures.
+Alliance service weapons commonly use more advanced user-locking systems tied to assignment and command policy.

 Food